thuang86714/Personal-Life-Recap/2025/2025_SecondHalfRecap.md

 # 2025 2nd Half review

 ## Some Highlights:
+- I bought the ring! 買了求婚戒指! from iPrimo, Kelano(0.4ct), S/O to Yi-Fan Su for full involvement
 ## Things I don't like:
 - As till July 2025, not a single thing went as I wanted.
 How Nice!
 - Even though I've passed all the Google interview, I've encountered 2 major issues stopping me from quitting Trend Micro: